 While any cotton muslin is guaranteed to be luxuriously soft, organic cotton is the safest choice for your little one because it is typically unbleached and pesticide-free, making it the best choice for sensitive skin and hence its the best swaddle blankets.

-These cotton muslin baby blankets are made and processed using a completely chemical-free process in order to protect your little one from any harsh byproducts—you don’t need to worry if your baby chews on these blankets!
+These cotton muslin baby blankets are made and processed using the regular cotton!
 The same size as aden + anais blankets, and the same soft breathability that makes them ideal for swaddling tiny newborns and hence they are one of the best swaddle blankets on our list here.

 What Is The Best Cloth for Swaddling?